hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">WCCP v2-enabled devices</span> can automatically redirect traffic destined to port 80.
     - <span style="color: #bb6600;">Layer 4 switches</span> can automatically redirect traffic destined to port 80.
   - proxy mode used on Cisco WSA to redirect TCP traffic with WCCP: <span style="color: #bb6600;">transparent</span>
+  - action on WSA to receive redirected traffic over ports 80 and 443 as a network device with specific WSA integration capabilities be configured to send the traffic to the WSA to proxy the requests and increase visibility, while making this invisible to the users: <span style="color: #bb6600;">Configure transparent traffic redirection using WCCP in the Cisco WSA and on the network device</span>
   - ways that a system administrator send web traffic transparently to the Web Security Appliance: configure <span style="color: #bb6600;">policy-based routing</span> on the network infrastructure and use <span style="color: #bb6600;">Web Cache Communication Protocol</span>
   - differences between a Cisco WSA that is running in transparent mode and one running in explicit mode: <span style="color: #bb6600;">respond with its own IP address only if it is running in explicit mode</span> and <span style="color: #bb6600;">use a Layer 3 device to redirect traffic only if it is running in transparent mode</span>